PrefectHQ/prefect/docs/tutorial/flows.md

 - Retries can be performed on failure.
 - Timeouts can be enforced to prevent unintentional, long-running workflows.
 - Metadata about [flow runs](#flow-runs), such as run time and final state, is automatically tracked.
-- They can easily be elevated to a [deployment](/concepts/deployments/), which exposes a remote API for interacting with it
+- A flow can be elevated to a [deployment](/concepts/deployments/), which exposes a remote API for interacting with it.

 ## Run your first flow

 The simplest way to get started with Prefect is to annotate a Python function with the `@flow` decorator.
 The script below fetches statistics about the [main Prefect repository](https://github.com/PrefectHQ/prefect).
-Note that [httpx](https://www.python-httpx.org/) is an HTTP client library and a dependency of Prefect.
+(Note that [httpx](https://www.python-httpx.org/) is an HTTP client library and a dependency of Prefect.)
 Let's turn this function into a Prefect flow and run the script:

 ```python title="repo_info.py" hl_lines="2 5"